ibm-cloud-docs/subnets/manage-global-ip.md

 ## Prerequisites
 {: #global-ip-prereqs}

-You must have the the following Classic infrastructure permissions to change the routing of global IP addresses:
+You must have the following Classic infrastructure permissions to change the routing of global IP addresses:

   - **Manage Network Subnet Routes**
   - **Allow Access To All Hardware**